npm/npm/doc/cli/npm-install.md

 The `--nodedir=/path/to/node/source` argument will allow npm to find the node source code so that npm can compile native modules.

-The `--ignore-scripts` argument will cause npm to not run preinstall and prepublish scripts.

 See `npm-config(7)`.
 Many of the configuration params have some effect on installation, since that's most of what npm does.